-The Buddha Tooth Relic Temple & Museum is a living cultural monument in the heart of Chinatown featuring exhibitions relating to various facets of religious arts and culture of Singapore.
-It also houses what Buddhist leaders regard as the Sacred Buddha Tooth Relic in a stupa composed of 320kg of gold donated by devotees.
+The Buddha Tooth Relic Temple & Museum is a Tang-Styled Chinese Buddhist Temple in the heart of Chinatown.
+The temple features many facets of Buddhist arts and culture of Singapore.
+It also houses what the Buddhists regard as the Sacred Buddha Tooth Relic in a stupa weighing 3.5 tonnes and composed of 320 kg of gold donated by devotees.

-The building was conceptualised and designed by local venerable Shi Fa Zhao, aided by a team of local and overseas consultants.
+The building was conceptualised and designed by the temple’s Chief Abbot Venerable Shi Fa Zhao, aided by a team of local and overseas consultants.
 Its grand design is based on the elements and history of Tang Dynasty and the Buddhist Mandala, the latter which is a representation of the Buddhist universe.
-So expect to find lots of references to both aspects, such as bone and tongue relic elements.
-The temple prides itself on the research made to ensure accuracy and authenticity on the design and monuments found here.
-Other highlights found in this building include the Buddhist Culture Museum, Eminent Sangha Museum, Tripitaka Chamber, and a Theatre for cultural performances, talks and films.
+So expect to find lots of references to both aspects.
+It also houses other sacred relics of the Buddha, such as bone and tongue relics.
+The temple prides itself on the research done to ensure accuracy and authenticity on the design and architecture found here.
+Other highlights found in this temple include the Buddhist Culture Museum, Eminent Sangha Museum, Sacred Light Hall, and a Theatre which holds cultural performances, talks and film screening.